desihub/specex/README.md

 Package for PSF measurement in fiber-fed spectrograph (BOSS data, DESI simulations).
 This package is intended to be used with [HARP](https://github.com/tskisner/HARP) and /or [specter](https://github.com/desihub/specter) extraction codes.
 The installation procedure is described in the [INSTALL file](INSTALL.md), as well as below.
-The code depends on HARP.
+The code depends on HARP and uses pybind11 (2.2.0)

 ## Installation